The Bioscopy Conference 2026 will be held at UiT The Arctic University of Norway in beautiful Tromsø from 15 to 17 June.

 Advisory Panel

-This organization of this conference is advised by professors and senior researchers.
+The organization of this conference is advised by professors and senior researchers at UiT The Arctic University of Norway.
 The Advisor panel consists of:

 Krishna Agarwal